Private quantum network sensing with efficient multi-partite entanglement distribution via lossy channels: Results

-For precision evaluation including the distribution loss, we assume the number of the valid measurement $N^{'}$ as follows:
+For precision evaluation including the distribution loss, we assume the number of valid measurements $N^{'}$ as:

-where $P_{suc}$ is the success probability of GHZ state distribution.
-The details are shown in Appendix \ref{A1}.
+where $P_{\rm suc}$ is the success probability of GHZ state distribution.
+The details are shown in Appendix \ref{A}.

-As we mentioned in Section \ref{sec:level2-1}, the QCRB and CCRB in our scheme are calculated using displacement and photon counting.
-For comparison, in our presentation, we also calculate the quantities considering $\sigma_x$ basis measurement as the ideal case.
+As we mentioned in Section \ref{sec:level2}, the QCRB and the CCRB in our scheme are calculated using displacement, squeezing, and photon detection.
+For comparison, in our scenario, we also calculate the quantities in two cases; (1)~considering $\sigma_x$ basis measurement as the ideal case, and (2)~using displacement and photon detection.
+The second situation is easier to implement than the method with squeezing.

-Moreover, we derive the QCRB and CCRB when one of the modes is a reference.
-The results are shown in Fig. \ref{5} and Fig. \ref{6}.
-The parameter is $\bar\theta=\frac{1}{3}(\theta_1+\theta_2+\theta_3)$ in Fig. \ref{5}, and $\hat\theta=\frac{1}{4}(\theta_1+\theta_2+2\theta_3)$ in Fig. \ref{6}.
-We assume that three GHZ states, which are shown in Table \ref{t1}, are generated $N$ times, where $N=30$.
-These parameters are chosen to demonstrate some typical situations.
-Similar to Fig. \ref{4}, we compare our scheme with the direct transmission scheme with the corresponding states.
-To calculate the QCRB and CCRB of direct distribution, we assume that the same three GHZ states as our scheme are sent $N=30$ times.

-Fig. \ref{4}, \ref{5}, \ref{6} (a) show that our scheme has an advantage in the scaling of the variance.
-On the other hand, CCRB of our scheme does not reach QCRB.
-In the ideal case of our scheme, using $\sigma_x$ basis measurement, CCRB reaches the QCRB when there is no loss but it does not reach it in a presence of loss.
+Figure \ref{5}(a) shows that our scheme has an advantage in the scaling of the variance.
+In addition, our measurement setup achieves almost same performance as the case using $\sigma_x$ basis measurement.
+However, the CCRB of our scheme does not reach the QCRB.
+In the ideal case of our scheme, using $\sigma_x$ basis measurement, the CCRB reaches the QCRB when there is no loss but it does not reach it in a presence of loss.
 It means that $\sigma_x$ basis measurement is not optimal for noisy states.

+On the other hand, the strategy with only displacement, shown as the orange line in Fig.~\ref{5}, has the larger variance than the strategy with squeezing, displacement and photon detection.
+But comparing with the direct distribution case, it still has an advantage in the scaling of the variance and achieves smaller variance than direct distribution when the loss is high.

-Fig. \ref{4}, \ref{5}, \ref{6} (b) show that the variance depends on the estimation parameters.
+Figures \ref{5}(b) shows that the variance depends on the estimation parameters.
 Our scheme provides more precise estimation than the alternative method.
-However, as in Fig. \ref{4}, \ref{5}, \ref{6} (a), CCRB does not reach QCRB.
+However, as in Fig.~\ref{5}(a), the CCRB does not reach the QCRB.
 Additionally, for specific phases the variance diverges.
-The range at which the variance diverges increases when the number of phases increases, so that this phenomenon seems critical for the distributed sensing scenario.

-The parameters $a$ and $b$ in (\ref{bell1}) we have chosen as follows: $a=\sqrt{0.8}$ and $b=\sqrt{0.2}$ which give a reasonable fidelity and rate of the generated GHZ state \cite{shimizughz}.
+This phase-dependence comes from the noisy terms including the quantum state.
+The details regarding this fact are provided in Appendix \ref{B}.